jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 List of inference engines (ongoing)
 ------------------------------------

-* ``GoalInferenceWithOperatorModelGiven`` (GIWOMG) [link]:  An Inference Engine used by an assistant to infer the goal of an assistant.
-It assumes that the operator chooses as goal one of the targets of the task, stored in the 'Targets' substate of the task.
+* ``GoalInferenceWithUserModelGiven`` (GIWOMG) [link]:  An Inference Engine used by an assistant to infer the goal of an assistant.
+It assumes that the user chooses as goal one of the targets of the task, stored in the 'Targets' substate of the task.
 It is also assumed that the assistant has an internal state 'Beliefs'.
-The inference is based on a discrete Bayes update, where the likelihood comes from an operator_model which has to be provided to this engine.
+The inference is based on a discrete Bayes update, where the likelihood comes from an user_model which has to be provided to this engine.